AnderBuendia/sharerecipes/README.md

 Before use this repository, you need to install [NodeJS](https://nodejs.org/en/download/) with `npm` that is multiplatform (is valid for Windows, MacOS and Linux).

+It is a requisite to install npm in his 7.x.x version because you will need to use [npm workspaces](https://docs.npmjs.com/cli/v7/using-npm/workspaces) to set up the dependencies of the project.

 ## To Install

 You need to clone the following repository: